-Q 81: Is there help for consumers who can't afford coverage?
+Q 84: Is there help for consumers who can't afford coverage?

-Yes, consumers with low or moderate incomes can qualify for reduced costs, either through Medicaid, CHIP, or exchange coverage, but eligibility rules apply.
 In [insert name of state], nonelderly adults without minor children don't qualify for Medicaid.
-Beginning in 2014, some states used federal government funds to expand the program so that Medicaid also would cover adults with an income at or lower than 138% of the federal poverty level.
-In 2019, that is roughly \$16,700 for a family of one and \$34,600 for a family of four.
+Beginning in 2014, the federal government paid to expand the program so that Medicaid also would cover adults with an income at or lower than 138% of the federal poverty level.
+In 2015, that is roughly \$16,000 for a family of one and \$33,000 for a family of four.
 Consumers should contact the [insert name of state exchange] or the [insert name of state Medicaid agency] directly if they think they might be eligible for Medicaid.